Allison & Busby, London / 19th October 2017

 “I really appreciated the good balance of character development and investigative technique….I recommend this mystery to readers who enjoy thinking through a complex plot in which some suspects present lies and some of the evidence seems contradictory.” —Book Reviews from an Avid Reader

 “Look For Her is a terrific psychological thriller with many twists and turns.
 The sensationalization of the abduction and murder affected many people as did the lies told by those close to Annaliese.
-It is up to Morris and Chloe to figure out who was buried in Annalise’s clothes and who murdered her, and how two unrelated patients of a local psychiatrist, both of whom were obsessed with Annalise, might be involved in the case.” —Authors Round the South
+It is up to Morris and Chloe to figure out who was buried in Annalise’s clothes and who murdered her, and how two unrelated patients of a local psychiatrist, both of whom were obsessed with Annalise, might be involved in the case.” —Authors Round the South and recommended by Southern Indies

 “Look For Her is one of the better mystery/thrillers that I’ve read in awhile….I love the inside knowledge and depth of the connection the reader gets with [first person narrators]….I loved getting to know each of the main characters and to see the happenings of the story unravel from each of their viewpoints.
 It gave the plot a complexity that you normally don’t get to experience….I very highly recommend this book for fans of mystery, thrillers, suspense, contemporary and crime fiction!” —A Dream Within a Dream